OpenSourceMovieDatabase/Movies-database/README.md

 # Movies-database
-Open source movies information database, API and always free ( unlike other people going from open sourec to commercial api's)
+Open source movies information database, API and always free ( unlike other people going from open source to commercial api's)

+## Still under development ( should be availabel pretty soon)

 ## Proposed API